hideyukiinada/maddiecnn/README.md

 | p | Pink |

-If a photo does not contain any of the dogs above, the file name will be _<5 digit zero-padded number>.jpg.
+If a photo does not contain any of the dogs above, the file name will be <a string that contains 5 digit file ID>.jpg .

 Upon data load, classes get converted to a following vector to store ground truth: